jSantiago318/boiler-supa-unity-webgl/README.md

 ```

 ## Known errors
-Once signed in you can't sign out
+Once signed in you can't sign out. npm install takes some time, paciencia

 ## About